Poetry And the Role It Has To Play In Society At Large And In Our Lives

 On a personal level, poetry has a way to help us understand and appreciate the world around us.
 It reminds us of the beauty of nature as one of the most beautiful things we can observe and connect with.
 It allows us to better understand the functioning of ourselves.
 It allows us to express all our thoughts and emotions through the written word and share it with other people.

 But despite of what we all know about poetry, it remains a distinct literary art form that is subject to different interpretations and meanings.
-However, there is one thing in which we can all agree on the role of poetry in our society, and it is to influence, inspire, and engage readers.
+However, there are few things in which we can all agree on the role of poetry in our society, and it is to influence, inspire, and engage readers.
 And like any other form of artistic creations, poetry has become one of the most important pillars of the humanities.

 Poetry has become as relevant now as always.
 It even enters the minds of some famous world leaders whose opinion on the subject we can reflect deeply.
 And while it is debatable to say that poetry and politics have much more in common, we can never deny the fact that both are fueled by a sense of need, even to the point that something must be done without delay.